Sigmmma/c20/src/content/h3/engine/ai/readme.md

 Pictured: In this example, the brute shown has a scariness value of 4 and his carbine adds 5, versus 7 for the masterchief biped and 10 for the sniper rifle, resulting in the brute perceiving a scariness of 8 from his target
 {% /figure %}

-Scariness is calculated by taking the scare value of the AI's biped and adding the scariness of the weapon they are holding, and then comparing it against their targets biped + weapon.
+Scariness is calculated by taking the scare value of the AI's biped and adding the scariness of the weapon they are holding, and then comparing it against their targets biped/character and their held weapon.

 Should the resulting scariness favor the other party by a specified value in the [character](~) tag then certain AI behaviors may be triggered, such as fleeing for grunts or other behaviors like covering.